renypayus/iglossary/README.md

-# Build iglossary with SwiftUI
+# Rebuild iglossary with SwiftUI

 This will be my portfolio on NC3 at Apple Developer Academy @IBL where I learn SwiftUI for the first time